-In this article, we will discuss the different types of fish gills, their structure and how they work to provide oxygen to fish.
+The article will discuss the different types of fish gills, their anatomy, function and mechanism in respiration

 What Is A Gill?